PRISP: Privacy-Safe Few-Shot Personalization via Lightweight Adaptation: Additional Analyses

 \paragraph{Scaling Behavior on Larger Models.}

-We further analyze our method on a larger backbone, Llama-3.1-8B-Instruct \citep{grattafiori2024llama3}.
+We further analyze PRISP on a larger backbone, Llama-3.1-8B-Instruct \citep{grattafiori2024llama3}.
 Table~\ref{tab:llama_table} reports results under both few-shot and full-data personalization settings.
-Under the few-shot regime, our method consistently delivers strong performance across all evaluated tasks.
+Under the few-shot regime, PRISP consistently delivers strong performance across all evaluated tasks.
 In the full-data regime, it remains competitive with competing methods, indicating that our approach does not trade off performance in data-rich settings while offering clear advantages under data-scarce personalization.
-Overall, these results suggest that our method scales favorably with model size, maintaining its effectiveness on larger-capacity backbones.
+Overall, these results suggest that PRISP scales favorably with model size, maintaining its effectiveness on larger-capacity backbones.